Other qualifications and courses

 If you're involved in sport coaching or team management at any level and wish to enhance your development and skills, the Certificate in Sport Coaching (CertSpC) is the ideal programme for you.
 The certificate offers the flexibility of studying full-time or part-time, on campus or at home.
 The programme can be tailored by choosing the courses that fit your interests and needs.
 Learn from leading experts and academics and have access to world-leading technologies in the Sports Lab and personalised online support for distance students.

 The certificate consists of 60 points (four courses).
-SPCO 101 Introduction to Sport Coaching and SPCO 201 Athlete-Centred Coaching for Team Sports are compulsory courses.
-Two further courses are to be selected from the Sport Coaching degree programme, with options including Nutrition, Psychology, Strength and Conditioning.
+Students complete SPCO 101 Introduction to Sport Coaching OR SPCO 102 Theoretical Foundations of Coaching and Teaching AND SPCO 201 Athlete-Centred Coaching 1 plus an additional 30 points of SPCO courses from this list, with options including Nutrition, Psychology, Strength and Conditioning.

 The Graduate Certificate in Sport Coaching provides practising coaches and those employed in the sports industry the opportunity to develop their professional coaching skills.
 It is also available to students who are not currently employed in the industry, but wish to develop skills and competencies to gain employment in performance sport coaching contexts.